How to correct a completed pay run in Sage Paroll.

 Once you've completed a pay run in Sage Payroll, you may need to make changes.

-For example, you may have forgotten to pay overtime to an employee, or paid an employee using the wrong tax code.
+For example, you may have forgotten to pay overtime to an employee.

 This article explains how to make these corrections and the impact on your future pay runs.